ketringjoni/SuPreMo/README.md

 2. [Test set for sequences](https://github.com/ketringjoni/SuPreMo/blob/main/test/test_set_sequences/)

-This is a set of 10 variants for which sequences were generated manually to ensure that SuPreMo generates reference and mutated sequences accurately.
+This is a set of 10 variants for which sequences were generated manually and used as ground truth to ensure that SuPreMo generates reference and mutated sequences accurately.
 The output sequences for this set from SuPreMo and from the manual curation are not included in this repo due to size, but were tested to be exactly the same.